 The Defense and Strategic Studies program started in 1971 in the School of International Relations at the University of Southern California, under the leadership of Dr. William R. Van Cleave.
 The primary objective of the DSS program was and remains to provide graduate level education and training for students planning careers in national and international security affairs and policy-making, and for teaching these subjects at the university-level.

 The program flourished at the University of Southern California; in 1987, it moved to Missouri State University (then Southwest Missouri State University) where DSS became a Department offering the specialized Master of Science degree in Defense and Strategic Studies.
 In 2005, the DSS program began a new era when the University moved the Department to the Washington D.C. metropolitan area, to take advantage of the many educational, financial, and employment opportunities found here.
-In 2008 and 2009 DSS provided classes at the Army Management and Staff College; in 2010, DSS began an exchange program with Masaryk University in the Czech Republic; and, in 2012, DSS added the M.S. degree in WMD Studies to its curriculum for a select cohort of students from the National Defense University.
+In 2008 and 2009 DSS provided classes at the Army Management and Staff College; in 2010, DSS began an exchange program with Masaryk University in the Czech Republic; and, in 2012, DSS added the M.S. degree option in WMD Studies to its curriculum.
 DSS was selected for this by the Department of Defense via a competative process to provide this degree program for up to 48 students from the National Defense University.
 When DSS moved to Washington D.C. in 2005, it had 32 graduate students.
 The program has since more than doubled.
 DSS has become one of the largest and most recognized programs of its kind offering a graduate curriculum of study at least comparable to that offered at the most expensive private university but at a public university price.

 :: PROGRAM PHILOSOPHY ::